Root Rot Symptoms, Causes, and Treatment

 Symptoms of Root Rot in Trees

-Symptoms include a quick decline in health, discolored or wilted leaves, browning or blackening at the base of the trunk, branch dieback, and a thinning canopy.
-Many symptoms of root rot mirror the symptoms of a pest infestation so it is a good idea to have a Certified Arborist make a proper diagnosis.
+Symptoms and signs include a quick decline in health, discolored or wilted leaves, browning or blackening at the base of the trunk bark, mushroom growth on the trunk, roots, or lawn near the trunk, branch dieback, a thinning canopy, and overall poor growth.
+Diagnosis of the disease can be challenging since it can go unnoticed for an extended period of time since it occurs underground in the root system.
+Many symptoms of root rot also mirror the symptoms of a pest or insect infestation so it is a good idea to have a Certified Arborist make a proper diagnosis.
 Certified Arborists are specifically trained in tree biology and can easily identify and diagnose problems that can compromise the health and safety of a tree.

 Treating Root Rot in Trees

-Unfortunately, treatment of root rot is usually limited to removal of the entire tree, though in some cases, it may be possible to remove only the affected area.
+Unfortunately, treatment of root rot is usually limited to removal of the entire tree as well as the stump and all roots, though in some cases, it may be possible to remove only the affected area if a minimal area of the root system has been damaged.
+Management of the infection is more likely to occur in younger trees rather than mature, established trees.
 Prevention is key.
 Avoid piling up too much soil or mulch against a trunk as doing so can trap moisture and encourage fungal spread.
+In some cases, grade changes may be needed to help ensure proper drainage to help prevent infection.
 You should also avoid wounds to the roots and be cautious when mowing as weakened roots are more susceptible to root rot.
+Treatment costs for root rot will vary depending on whether the entire tree, stump, and roots are being removed or if some sort of management plan is implemented.
+The cost for tree removal and stump and root grinding is determined by multiple factors, including the size, location, and health of the tree, as well as equipment access.
+The cost for replanting or root excavation are also determined by similar factors.

 If you are planting a new tree, it is best to plant it in well-drained soil and avoid overwatering.
 In some cases, an irrigation moat can help keep water from pooling up over the roots and against the trunk.
 The location of the tree is also important in helping to prevent root rot and trees should not be planted next to or near sprinkler heads where the soil will receive an excess amount of water.